coli-saar/am-parser/README.md

 - AllenNLP (tested with version 0.8.4 and Pytorch 1.1)
 - Cython
 - [dependency_decoding](https://github.com/andersjo/dependency_decoding)
+- a build of [am-tools](https://github.com/coli-saar/am-tools); will be downloaded automatically.

 (We recommend to set up a conda environment.)